MakeWeirdMusic/MakeWeirdMusic.github.io/_posts/interview/2016-06-28-teddy-kumpel.markdown

 <div class="video-wrapper"><iframe width="560" height="315" src="https://www.youtube.com/embed/UXyHf_SpUUI?rel=0" frameborder="0" allowfullscreen></iframe></div>

-T: The most inspiring guy to me is the guy who does this most simplest and the most one-man band, which is [Reggie Watts&nbsp;<i class="non-mwm fa fa-external-link-square"></i>](http://reggiewatts.com).
+T: The most inspiring guy to me is the guy who does this most simplest and the most one-man band, which is [Reggie Watts&nbsp;<i class="non-mwm far fa-external-link-square"></i>](http://reggiewatts.com).
 He is so good.
 The guy--just his feel, like how he can make something quarter notes so amazing.
 I'm a huge fan of him.
 {: .interviewee }

 A: I'm trying to get him for this site at some point.